dwilliams91/rolled-alloys-challenge/README.md

 We offer a wide range of blasters and lightsabers which you can view from the navbar.
 Click on an item to see the details and add it to your cart.

-# Possible set-up problems:
-from the root directory, run the command:
-"npm install" and "npm i --save react-router-dom"